lucval/yojee/shopping_basket/README.md

 The base element of a shopping basket is a *product*.
 Every *product* belongs to a *category* which determines whether the *product* is exempt from basic sales tax.
-In the current implementation 4 categories are defined: book, food, medical and other.
-The latter is the only *category* not exempt from basic sales tax.
-For convenience the definition of these categories is hard-coded in the source.
+Categories and their mappings with existing products must be provided via a [Bolt](https://github.com/boltdb/bolt) key/value database (if no category is found for a specific product, the product will then belong to the default (Other) category which is not exempt from basic sales tax).
 Furthermore in the current implementation *product* names are identifiers used to map a *product* with the corresponding *category*.
 A second import tax can be applied on imported products.
 This occurs when a